 (Good Friday Reproaches)

 UPDATE: How could I forget: After Maundy Thursday, the Western Rite faithful keep vigil before the "tomb" containing the presanctified Eucharist (the "40 Hours Devotion").
 On Good Friday, it is traditional for Byzantine Orthodox to keep vigil at the "tomb" of Christ.
-In both cases, it is to undo the disobedience of the sleep-ridden Apostles and arouse a sense of watchfulness.
+In both cases, it is to undo the disobedience of the sleep-ridden Apostles and arouse a sense of watchfulness over our souls.

 Also, on Good Friday in the West, during the Presanctified Liturgy (the only one of the year in the WR), the people recite the Trisagion...in Greek, no less. -- BJ.